New Training Course – Design and Implementation of Sensory Tests

 Professionals in the cosmetics industry

-Requirements : Minimum of two or three years of post-secondary education in a scientific field (agri-food, biology, chemistry, life sciences, etc.) OR professional experience in a sector involving sensory evaluation, quality control, or product R&D
+Requirements : Minimum of two or three years of post-secondary education in scientific fields (agribusiness, biology, chemistry, life sciences, etc.) OR professional experience in a sector that utilizes sensory evaluation, quality control, or product R&D

-A training session is planned for the current year:
+A training session is scheduled for this year:

 - Tuesday, December 8, 2026 (7 hours of in-person training)at the Faculty of Sciences, University of Montpellier, Triolet Campus.